Resources - e-PlanSoft

 If you're using electronic plan review software, the process looks a little bit different.
 It can be broken down into six smaller steps:

-1. The project application is uploaded (using another service such as e-PlanSoft™ goPost™)
+1. The project application is uploaded.

-4. The electronic plan review software (such as e-PlanSoft™ e-PlanReview®) is used to conduct a concurrent plan review.
+4. The electronic plan review software (such as e-PlanReview®) is used to conduct a concurrent plan review.

-5. The plans are reviewed, marked up, commented on and formatted into a deliverable for the customer.
+5. The plans are reviewed, marked up, commented on, and formatted into a deliverable for the customer.

 6. If corrections are needed, the plan is sent back for further review.
-If not, the process is repeated.

 • Real-time collaboration: With e-PlanReview®, everyone can work on the same plan set concurrently.
 All markups, comments and other changes are reflected instantaneously.

-• Rapid progression: Because you're working with an electronic plan set on a web-based platform, submitting plans (or any other part of the plan review process) happens in the blink of an eye.
+• Rapid progression: Because you're working with an electronic plan set on a web-based solution, submitting plans (or any other part of the plan review process) happens in the blink of an eye.
 This means rapid turnaround and easier communication.